cook-rachel/Financial-Dashboard-Demo/README.md

 	Python Personal_Finance.Dashboard.py
 	```

 5. Paste the provided URL printed in the terminal to a web browser.
 This dashboard is runs locally (it is not live).

+6. Click on the information icon in the banner sections of the dashboard for more information about what the section is displaying.

-Press control + C to quit the application.
+7. Press control + C to quit the application.

 ---